News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 YourLocalCinema has been in business/online for a long time - more than two decades - and has built a positive reputation amongst its users, who trust the accurate and reliable information presented on the YLC site.

 YourLocalCinema regularly provides data to be used in press releases, news reports, presentations, speeches and social media comment.
-Has provided source data for, amongst others, RNID, NDCS, BDA, Sky/C4/C5 news, The Times, The Guardian, Daily Mail, BBC TV, iNews, ICO Screening Days, ScreenTrade mag, Den of Geek, FDA, BFI, CinemaTech, and many researchers/social media influencers in the access field.
+It has provided source data for, amongst others, RNID, NDCS, BDA, Sky/C4/C5 news, The Times, The Guardian, Daily Mail, BBC TV, iNews, ICO Screening Days, ScreenTrade mag, Den of Geek, FDA, BFI, CinemaTech, and many researchers/social media influencers in the access field.

 YourLocalCinema has, for more than a decade, collaborated with INTO Film to ensure that its annual film festival is inclusive to audiences with hearing loss.
 Information on accessible cinema is distributed to every primary and secondary school in the UK, which creates mass awareness of cinema access & inclusion amongst hundreds of thousands of young people nationwide.